-Students will have access tutoring hours Tuesday-Thursday from 3:30PM-6:00PM.
-Students are expected to use this time to do homework, utilize eTutoring, or be proactive in their college preparation work.
+Students will have access to UB tutoring hours Tuesday-Thursday from 3:30PM-6:00PM.
+Students are expected to use this time to do homework, utilize e-Tutoring, or be proactive in their college preparation work.
 Students need to come to campus at least twice a week.
 If they are unable to come due to transportation issues, extracurriculars, etc. then they need to complete the monthly Writing Prompts on Canvas.
-Phone and email check-ins can be counted as well.
+Phone, email and Zoom check-ins can be counted as well.

-Tutoring will be offered via eTutoring through Peninsula College. eTutoring is a consortium of colleges that offers tutoring with writing as well as many other subjects.
-Since Upward Bound students have a ctclink ID, they have access to the tutoring service.
+Tutoring will be offered via e-Tutoring through Peninsula College.
+E-Tutoring is a consortium of colleges that offers tutoring with writing as well as many other subjects.
+Since Upward Bound students have a ctc.link ID, they have access to the tutoring service.

-Students will have access to asynchronous (offline) help or syncrchronous (live video via zoom) in many subjects.
+Students will have access to asynchronous (offline) help or synchronous (live video via zoom) in many subjects.
 If a student needs tutoring in a subject not provided, Upward Bound staff will make special arrangements.